 It is important to understand that a 2 carat diamond is not twice the size in diameter of a 1 carat diamond.
 This is because diamonds are measured by weight, not size – something that is often mistakenly ascribed.
 Carat weight is not the same thing as size; a one carat diamond weighs 0.2g, so a two carat stone would weigh a 0.4g, yet the dimensions would be 6.5mm and 8.0mm respectively.
 How large a diamond appears is also dictated by other factors such as shape and cut, so it is important to check the dimensions in millimetres (not just the carat weight!) before deciding which carat weight suits you best.

 The IQ Diamond relative density is very slightly lighter than a mined diamond, so ‘1 carat’ means that it is the same size equivalent as a 1 carat mined diamond even as the carat weight of the IQ Diamond is 0.93.
 For example, if you choose a 1 carat round brilliant IQ Diamond, you will be assured that it is 6.5mm across – every time – the same size as a 1 carat mined diamond of the same cut.
-We have a diamond size and colour chart for you to download if you would like more information.
+We have a diamond carat weight chart on the following page, if you would like more information.

 Each IQ Diamond over 0.35 carat is individually laser inscribed and certified independently by The Global Gemological Research Institute, a grading authority using international standards.